MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 | **Upgrade and Migration Challenges**| As Bagisto evolves, backward compatibility is not always guaranteed.
 Upgrading between major versions or migrating custom modules can require significant effort and careful testing.                                                              |

-# Conclusion
-In summary, Bagisto exemplifies a well-architected, open-source e-commerce platform that effectively integrates modular design, extensibility, and modern web technologies such as Laravel and Vue.js.
-Its architectural foundation supports a range of digital commerce models—from B2C and B2B to multi-vendor marketplaces—while catering to diverse stakeholders including end users, administrators, developers, integrators, and business owners.
-Core strengths include its scalable modular monolith structure, event-driven capabilities, RESTful API integration, containerized deployment, and a flexible package-based system for feature encapsulation.

 Despite its strengths, Bagisto faces several architectural and operational challenges.
 Performance bottlenecks may arise under high transaction volumes due to its monolithic nature.
 The ecosystem of third-party plugins and extensions remains limited compared to more mature platforms, potentially restricting out-of-the-box integrations.
 Testing coverage across modules is uneven, which could lead to undetected regressions or quality issues.
 Furthermore, internationalization support is not fully comprehensive, posing obstacles for seamless global deployments.
 Upgrade and migration processes can also be complex, especially in environments with extensive customizations or legacy dependencies.